 Find out what your customers think about your businesses’ products, service and staff.
 Customers many times are more honest when they are not speaking with you face to face or on the phone.
 This is true if they were relatively satisfied with your services but had some things they would have preferred to be handled differently.

 Customer surveys and after service calls are a good way to find out more about what your customers really think.
 Offer a discount off future service for giving significant feedback and your feedback should increase.

 Technology improvements and putting into action some of the long standing business service improvements mentioned above may be the most powerful way to accelerate your business’ path to success.
 Follow the tips above and cut down dramatically on these 10 Problems you may be causing your business.
-SCORE is an another excellent resource for identifying and fixing small business problems.

 Thank you for visiting our page on 10 Problems you may be causing your business – and how to fix them!